Caught On Video: Serenaded Miami Beach Police Officer Puts On A Show While On Patrol

 MIAMI (CBSMiami) – What happens when a police officer on patrol comes across a street performer who plays a familiar tune to all sworn members of law enforcement?

-The correct answer is that he joins in on the fun and puts on a quick show to the delight of thousands.READ MORE: Demonstrators Take To The Streets To Protest Florida Anti-Abortion Bill Similar To Texas Law
+The correct answer is that he joins in on the fun and puts on a quick show to the delight of thousands.READ MORE: Fort Lauderdale Police Investigating Deadly Shooting Of Motorcyclist

-That is exactly what happened Friday evening as a Miami Beach police officer is captured on video playing along as the street performer, a violinist, begins to play ‘Bad Boys,’ the theme song from the popular TV show Cops.READ MORE: Dolphins, NFL Celebrate Coach Don Shula's Life
+That is exactly what happened Friday evening as a Miami Beach police officer is captured on video playing along as the street performer, a violinist, begins to play ‘Bad Boys,’ the theme song from the popular TV show Cops.READ MORE: Stargazers Look Up!
+Orionid Meteor Shower On Display This Month

 The unidentified officer is seen activating his uniform emergency lights and putting on the moves, but what really lights up the room is his contagious smile.

 The video was posted on social media and quickly gained attention from viewers.
-As of Saturday afternoon, the video had received nearly 5,000 views.MORE NEWS: US Coast Guard: 199 Rescued Haitians Repatriated
+As of Saturday afternoon, the video had received nearly 5,000 views.MORE NEWS: Family Of Miami Boost Mobile Store Owner Believes He Was Killed Over Money

 On this day, this officer caught a lot of smiles on social media.